Employment

 Employment levels

-decreased by
+decreased by 300 jobs

-In the most recent month, there was a net
+In the most recent month, employment

-Over the last year, the labor market has seen a net
+Over the last year, the labor market has

-decreased by
+decreased by 300 jobs.

 Top 3 Industries in Goods Sector

-Forestry, fishing, mining, quarrying, oil and gas
+Forestry, fishing, mining, quarrying, oil and gas:

 8,100